Euler products of Selberg zeta functions in the critical strip: Convergence of Euler products

 It would be difficult to generalize Theorem~\ref{SelbergKloosterman} to the case with a finite-dimensional representation.
 Although $Z_{\Gamma}(s, \chi)$ has no natural development into decent Dirichlet series, the theorem reveals that extending the convergence region of $Z_{\Gamma}(s, \chi)$ is reduced to showing the possible holomorphic region of the Dirichlet series $Z_{m, n}(s, \chi)$.
 We particularly stress that the above hypothesis $\Theta_{\Gamma}(x) = x+O(x^{\frac{1}{2}+\varepsilon})$ when $\chi = \1$ follows from the conjecture~\cite[Conjecture 2.2]{PetridisRisager2017} concerning cancellation of terms in the spectral exponential sum.

 In view of a choice of $T$ in Theorem~\ref{convergent}, the following is easily deduced: \begin{theorem} Let $\Gamma$ be a typical arithmetic group.
-For $s \ne s_{j}$ with $1/2 < s_{j} \leqslant 1$, $\alpha > 1/2$ and any unitary representation $\rho$, the following are equivalent: \begin{enumerate} \item The limit
+For $\alpha > 1/2$ and any unitary representation $\rho$, the following are equivalent: \begin{enumerate} \item For $s \ne s_{j}$ with $1/2 < s_{j} \leqslant 1$ the limit